 Alice DeWolf Kellogg Tyler, 1862-1900, was a well known artist in Chicago and highly regarded art instructor at the Chicago Academy of Fine Arts (Art Institute of Chicago).
-1888 in Paris included formal instruction at the Academie Julian and the Academie Colarossi.
-Exhibited paintings at 1889 Exposition Universalle in Paris, and Chicago's 1893 World's fair.
-By 1890 she was teaching and exhibiting at Jane Adam's Hull-House.
+1888 she was in Paris and took formal instruction at the Academie Julian and the Academie Colarossi and exhibited paintings at 1889 Exposition Universalle in Paris, and Chicago's 1893 World's fair.
+By 1890 she was teaching and exhibiting in Chicago at Jane Adam's Hull-House.
 In 1891, she was first woman honored with membership in Society of American Artist.
 She was elected president of Chicago's Pallete Club in 1891, '92, and '95.

 When she died at age 37 of a complication of diabetes, many of her studies, works, letters, photos, and personal effects were locked into storage where they remained for 80 years.
 Alice's nephew, John Rich with his second wife Phyliss, moved to Eureka Springs, Arkansas with that large collection about 1950.
 John died 1974, Phyliss in May 1981.

-On our first visit to the house in Eureka Springs (abt Aug 1981), we found a large room (den?) that was cluttered with boxes of old letters, photographs, drawings, charcoals, paintings ( framed, loose, rolled, and folded ).
-As we browsed the piles of these things, JoAnne commented several times "who did this" and "this is really good".
-In time, she found that even thought Kellogg had been a notable, highly respected artist, information about her was scarce and difficult to find.
-Also, the letters, diaries, and sketch books from granddad's estate had some names, places and events that should be shared.
+On our first visit to the house in Eureka Springs (abt Aug 1981), we found a large room that was cluttered with boxes of old letters, photographs, drawings, charcoals, paintings ( framed, loose, rolled, and folded ).
+As we browsed the piles of these things, JoAnne commented several times "who did this" and "this is really good". over the next few weeks?/months?, she found that even though Kellogg had been a notable, highly respected artist, information about her was scarce and difficult to find.
+On the other hand, the letters, diaries, and sketch books had details with names, dates, and events that greatly expanded on the available history of that period and of women artist in particular.

 Soon JoAnne was saying "I am going to reintroduce Alice Kellogg to the world".
 By the time JoAnne died in January 2016, it was clear that she had succeeded in reviving the memory of Alice Kellogg Tyler and her art as evidenced by exhibits, print publications, and online biographys and images (such as pinterest and wikipedia ).